apiochau/Transcendence/README.md

   - Linked Vault secrets to the Prisma database engine safely on boot.
   - Configured Nginx to encrypt web traffic and handle secure handshakes.
   - Set up firewall rules to automatically drop SQL injection and XSS exploits

+During development, the team encountered several technical and coordination challenges.
+Integrating multiple frontend and backend components required careful API design and consistent data models to ensure compatibility between modules.
+These challenges were addressed through regular team communication, code reviews, and iterative testing, which helped identify issues early and maintain smooth collaboration throughout the project.

 ## Current State